Common Myths About EMDR Therapy (And What’s Actually True)

 Myth #3: EMDR Therapy Works Instantly

 Each session builds on the last, allowing the brain and body to process layers of memory and meaning.
-The number of sessions varies for everyone—it depends on how your nervous system responds, how much preparation is needed, and how many experiences are linked to what you’re working on.
+The number of sessions varies for everyone—it depends on how the nervous system responds, how much preparation is needed, and how many experiences are linked to what’s being worked on.
 True healing takes time, and EMDR supports that process in a way that feels manageable and lasting.

 Myth #4: EMDR Is Hypnosis